Scientific scope/objectives of project

 ESR 6 : Hydrology of Mediterranean Marginal basins during the formation of the MSG

 The aim of ESR 6 project is to reconstruct the hydrology of selected marginal basins of the Mediterranean Sea during the formation of the MSG using stable isotope tracers.

-ESR 6 will work in tight collaboration with field-based ESRs (ESRs 1, 4, 5, 8), and mining sector partner KNAUF, to carry out a detailed sampling of primary gypsum deposits outcropping on land.
+Laetitia Guibourdenche will work in tight collaboration with field-based ESRs (ESRs 1, 4, 5, 8), and mining sector partner KNAUF, to carry out a detailed sampling of primary gypsum deposits outcropping on land.
 The isotope composition of gypsum will be measured at the geochemical facilities of IPGP.
-In collaboration with ESR 7, ESR 6 will apply simple numerical box models that simulate the isotopic composition of H2O and dissolved SO4 and Sr in marginal basins.
+In collaboration with ESR 7, Laetitia will apply simple numerical box models that simulate the isotopic composition of H2O and dissolved SO4 and Sr in marginal basins.
 In conjunction with the isotope composition of gypsum, these models will be used to deduce the hydrological cycle that dominated at the time of gypsum deposition in the marginal basins of the Mediterranean Sea, tackling the apparent contradiction of a marine-type evaporitic sequence bearing a continental isotope signal.

 ESR 7 : Modelling the (bio-)geochemical evolution and circulation of Messinian brine

 The aim of ESR 7 project is to investigate the evolution of circulation, water properties and biogeochemistry of the Mediterranean basin during the formation of the MSG via numerical modelling.

 This ESR project will achieve more refinement, both in terms of the water properties being modelled and their spatial distribution within the Messinian basins.
 Applying these refined models, Ronja Ebner will address the following fundamental questions that keep causing problems in the interpretation of observations from the sedimentary record of the MSG: